robertvi/temp_guides/jupyter-docker.md

   my-jupyter-lab
 ```

-Finally, open the link shown in the TRE desktop browser to access Jupyter Lab.
-Open Firefox ('Activities', then Search 'Firefox'), navigate to the URL that's displayed in the previous command (something like `http://localhost:8888/lab?token=...`).
+When the container starts running it will show some links.
+Open Firefox ('Activities', then Search 'Firefox'), navigate to the link that looks something like `http://localhost:8888/lab?token=...` or `http://127.0.0.1:8888/lab?token=...`.